helmutkaufmann/wn-media-plugin/README.md

 with the value for that IPTC key.
 If no data is found, null is returned.

 ## Limitations
-This is a production version of the plugin.
-Not all options of the original resize function have yet been implemented, in particular *mode, offset* and *sharpen*.
+This is a pre-production version of the plugin.
+Winter's original resize function has not been fully implemented, in particular *mode*.
 Implementation will follow in the very near future.

 ## A word of caution
 [Intervention](http://image.intervention.io) is rather resource-intensive.
 As a consequence: